nightroman/FarNet/PowerShellFar/README.md

 Use menu: `[F11]` / `PowerShellFar` / `Command console` (panels, editors, viewers).
 In scripts use `$Psf.StartCommandConsole()`.

+See also `%FARHOME%\pwsf.exe`, external PowerShell console on steroids powered by Far / FarNet / PowerShellFar.

 It is the console with non-modal prompt at the bottom shown after each command.
 Command output is written to the console.